pas/gameboy-tetris-tracker/README.md

 Select in Menu -> Others -> Camera.
 Select the interceptor image.

 ## Start tracker
 Press start on the main screen.
 Press stop to stop tracking.

+You'll need to monitor your command line to see if everything works as intended.

+## Configuration config.yml
+capturer: obs|screen|interceptor
+rom_version: original|gamescom # The gamescom version has the score shifted one tile to the right
+plotter: piece_distribution|progress

+## Database
+Currently, all data is stored in an Sqlite database stored at screenshots/tetris.db.

+## Known Bugs
+When starting the program, the current capture mode is not shown when clicking on the menu.
+It only shows "(x)" once you've select one.

+Starting only on menu screen possible.
+Starting on end screen and during game throws error.

+When OBS is open then there are sometimes problems with acquiring access to the camera as OBS is attempting the same.
+Same when other programs are trying to use the camera.

 # Wanna share your scores and play Gameboy Tetris with amazing people?
 Join our discord server! https://discord.gg/TjrSDzmb